HC91Dev/pyTuber/README.md

-# vTuber model Viewer and Face Tracker
+# vTuber Model Viewer and Face Tracker

 A Linux-based vtuber model viewer and webcam face tracking application built with Python and OpenGL.
 This tool allows you to load and view VRM/GLTF models and includes webcam-based face tracking capabilities.